nuejs/nue/packages/templates/nuejs.org/docs/interactivity-guide.md

 # Adding interactivity
-This guide shows you three approaches to adding interactive features to your global design system:
+Here are the key approaches to adding interactive features to your global design system:

 **Progressive enhancement** - Use JavaScript to enhance the static HTML